 If you believe you may need an accommodation to fully participate in campus housing, please contact Disability Services for more information.
 Requests for housing accommodations must be received by April 15 for new students and February 15 for returning students.
 After that date, we will work to meet your needs, but our options are far more limited.

 - Notify us of your need for accommodation by completing our New Student Registration Forms and Housing Accommodation Form.

 - Submit at letter from a qualified provider (doctor, counselor, etc) by email, fax or regular mail to the information below.
 The letter must include your diagnosis and describe how it impacts your housing needs.
 This letter is not released beyond the Disability Services office without your knowledge.

 - Meet with our staff to discuss your experiences and to consider possible accommodations.
 This can be done by video chat or in person.
 Request an Appointment

-- If accommodations are approved, your will then meet with Residence Life staff to select a housing assignment that meets your accommodations.
+- If accommodations are approved, they will be shared with Residence Life staff for assignment.

 Food Allergies and Other Dietary Needs

 Serving as Campbell University’s food service provider, Aramark is experienced in meeting the needs of students who have food allergies or health conditions that require dietary adjustments.
 Our chef serves as the contact for dietary needs requests and can be found at Gaylord’s Kitchen in the Student Union and is available to meet with students Monday-Friday from 11 a.m. to 3 p.m. and can also be reached by phone at 910-893-1429.
 Students who wish to request adjustments to the meal plans must meet with Aramark prior to meeting with Disability Services staff.
 We are committed to making our meal plans and dining halls accessible for all students and will be happy to meet with students or parents to discuss specific needs.